toby1984/git-redmine-hook/README.txt

 This is a little Scala program I wrote for
 GIT / Redmine integration (tested against Redmine 1.2.0).

+*RANT ON*

+Yeah, I know that I could've achieved the same thing with a Perl (or even Bash) script ... but I desperately wanted to write some Scala code (considering that I program in Java for a living), so Scala it is...

+*RANT OFF*

 It is intended to be run as a GIT commit hook and provides the following two modes of operation: